 Ta-da, you’ve created your very own Popplet!
-Popplets created in the app are saved to the device and ones that are created in the web browser can be shared publicly or privately depending on your preference.
+Popplets are created in the app can be downloaded to the gallery.
+Popplets that are created in the web browser can be shared publicly or privately depending on your preference.

 Adding images and drawings